Master of Divinity / MA in Counseling

 Meets the demand from consumers and employers.

-- The dual degree will meet an increasing demand from students for such a program.
+- The joint degree will meet an increasing demand from students for such a program.
 Both the school and the department are receiving increasing numbers of inquiries from those who are interested in obtaining both Divinity and Counseling degrees.
 Several persons in the application pools for the Counseling degree had Master’s of Divinity degrees.
 Six of thirty current counseling students are graduates of divinity schools.

 - Graduates will meet the licensure requirements of managed care panels.
 In order to receive reimbursement for most mental health care services, providers must be admitted to managed care panels.
-Graduates of the dual degree program will be very valuable to churches and other spiritually based counseling providers because they are licensable and well educated.
+Graduates of the joint degree program will be very valuable to churches and other spiritually based counseling providers because they are licensable and well educated.

 - Increasingly ministers and other church personnel are called upon to attend to the mental, emotional and relational needs of their members in addition to their spiritual needs.
 According to a 2000 national political survey, 75 percent of respondents say it is important to see a professional counselor who integrates their values and beliefs into the counseling process.